Garfield County License Hearing Guide

 The ALR hearing can have several possible outcomes:

-• Suspension Upheld: The hearing officer finds that the DMV has sufficient evidence to justify the suspension, and your license will be suspended.
+• Suspension Upheld: The DMV finds sufficient evidence to support the license suspension.

-• Suspension Overturned: The hearing officer finds that the DMV does not have sufficient evidence, and your license will not be suspended.
-You will retain your driving privileges.
+• Suspension Overturned: The DMV finds that the evidence does not support the suspension, and your license is reinstated.

-• Restricted/Hardship License Granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to and from work, school, or medical appointments).
-This is less common but possible.
+• Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to work, school, or medical appointments).

 Hardship/Restricted License in Colorado